Configuring QMK

 use:

-After choosing a VENDOR_ID
+After choosing a vid

 being changed should be in the search results.